Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Related work

-HCI researchers have been at the forefront of conceptualizing and contextualizing the often overlooked forms of work and knowledge that underpin machine learning pipelines.
-A renewed focus in recent years has been set on data work.
-Studied already by Bowker and Star \cite{bowker_sorting_2000}, data work gained renewed importance as contemporary ML systems increasingly depend on vast, curated datasets \cite{wang_whose_2022}.
-For example, Miceli~\etal~\cite{miceli_data-production_2022} investigated the work practices of professional data annotators, showing that the \emph{truth} encoded in datasets is not a neutral representation of reality.
-Rather, a product of situated labor mediated by socioeconomic conditions, politics, and organizational constraints.
-Similarly, Muller~\etal~\cite{muller_designing_2021} investigated collaboration between data scientists and domain experts in data labeling, highlighting how practitioners draw on tacit knowledge to navigate issues of data quality.
+HCI researchers conceptualize the overlooked work and knowledge underpinning ML pipelines, with a recent emphasis on data work.
+Originally studied by Bowker and Star \cite{bowker_sorting_2000}, such work is vital as contemporary ML systems depend on vast, curated datasets \cite{wang_whose_2022}.
+Miceli~\etal~\cite{miceli_data-production_2022} found that the \emph{truth} encoded in datasets is not a neutral representation of reality but a product of situated labor mediated by socioeconomic and organizational constraints.
+Similarly, Muller~\etal~\cite{muller_designing_2021} showed how practitioners use tacit knowledge during data labeling to navigate quality issues.
 Their work calls for a deeper theorization of tacit knowledge in ML practice, a direction we build upon in this paper.

-However, data work in machine learning extends far beyond annotation and labeling.
-ML pipelines encompass a wide range of activities, with substantial effort devoted to data preparation and transformation \cite{muller2019data}.
-For example, Alvarado Garcia~\etal~\cite{alvarado_garcia_emerging_2025} interviewed practitioners involved in LLM development to examine how data practices evolve across the development cycle.
-Their study highlights how the unique qualities of LLMs shape practitioners’ handling of uncertainty, reliance mechanisms, and data practices, and points to new opportunities for HCI researchers to address the ethical challenges of generative AI.
-Complementing this perspective, Cha~\etal~\cite{cha_unlocking_2023} explicitly examined the role of tacit knowledge in dataset creation.
-Through interviews with ML practitioners, they showed not only \emph{what} forms of tacit knowledge are mobilized in data work, but also \emph{why} such knowledge is indispensable.
-In particular, they identified that data is always context-dependent, inseparable from the human workers who produce it, and closely tied to the models it is meant to support.
-Their work calls for moving from ad-hoc, exploratory practices towards more systematic ways of articulating and supporting tacit knowledge in ML pipelines.
+However, data work in ML extends beyond annotation to encompass broad activities like data preparation and transformation \cite{muller2019data}.
+Alvarado Garcia~\etal~\cite{alvarado_garcia_emerging_2025} examined how LLM development shapes practitioners' handling of uncertainty and data practices, highlighting new opportunities for HCI to address generative AI's ethical challenges.
+Complementing this, Cha~\etal~\cite{cha_unlocking_2023} investigated the role of tacit knowledge in dataset creation.
+They revealed \emph{what} forms of tacit knowledge are mobilized and \emph{why} such knowledge is indispensable, as data remains context-dependent, inseparable from human workers, and tied to specific models.
+This work advocates for moving from ad-hoc practices toward systematic ways of articulating tacit knowledge within ML pipelines.